a-tabaza/Sentiment-Analysis-and-Summarization-of-Film-Reviews-with-Transformers/README.md

 ### Concepts & Ideas used:
   1. Web scraping using Selenium
   2. Compiling dataset from scratch
-  3. Data vizualization with text datasets (avanced WordCloud vizualization)
+  3. Data vizualization with text datasets (advanced WordCloud vizualization)
   4. Using Transformers to generate sentiment features such as label and score
   5. Using Transformers to generate a summary of the reviews